Evryway/evryway.github.io/_posts/2016-6-17-Dev-Blog-week-17.md

 process.
 I've got a nice big lazy susan bearing on order, and I might be doing some woodwork next week to build a platform for scanning things on.
-The reason for buying the bearing, rather than a turntable, is that ultimately I'll be wanting to be able to scan people to a decent quality, which means a motorised turntable that can take a load of 100+KG.
+The reason for buying the bearing, rather than a turntable, is that ultimately I'll be wanting to be able to scan people to a decent quality, which means a motorised turntable that can take a load of 100+ Kg.
 I quite fancy doing a bit of work in the real world - all my VR experiments are leaving me a bit disconnected from physical reality!

 I've spent a little more time looking at capture software, including the 3D Scan and 3D Builder software